Standard 1 of the Care Certificate involves knowing and understanding your role as a social care worker.

-It is my responsibility to ensure the health, safety and wellbeing of others in my workplace by identifying and removing potential hazards (if I can) and reporting them to my manager.
-I must abide by my companies agreed ways of working, which includes policies and procedures, care plans and risk assessments.
+It is my responsibility to ensure the health, safety and wellbeing of myself and others (clients, colleagues, outside agencies and members of the public) in my workplace by identifying and removing potential hazards (if I can) and reporting them to my manager.
+I must abide by my company’s agreed ways of working, which includes policies and procedures, care plans and risk assessments.

 My rights as an employee are that my employer will minimise risks to myself and others and action any potential hazards reported to them swiftly.
 They will ensure I have the correct training and equipment to do my job correctly.

 It is my responsibility to ensure that I only share personal information that I am privy to on a need-to-know basis and (ideally) with consent.
 Sometimes I may need to share information without consent, for example, if I have suspicions that abuse may have occurred or there is a risk of harm or injury.